Unlocking Success: The Power of Cross-Marketing Strategies

 Starbucks and Spotify

-LEGO and Volvo, LEGO and McDonald’s
+LEGO with Volvo and McDonald’s

 BuzzFeed and Best Friends Animal Society